-The Top 7 Highest Ranked Bluetooth Hearing Aids
+The Top 9 Highest-Ranked Bluetooth Hearing Aids

 How We Chose the Best Bluetooth Hearing Aids

-MDHearingAid offers some of the best-value over-the-counter hearing aids on the market.
-The Bluetooth-enabled CORE hearing aids are free of frills and allow wearers to make adjustments conveniently and discreetly via their mobile app.
-Since the hearing aids are not custom-fit and don’t require a visit to an audiologist, we don’t recommend them if you’re experiencing severe or profound hearing loss.
-But if you’re new to hearing aids and want an affordable pair for basic hearing support, MDHearingAid may be just what you need.
+The Bluetooth VOLT MAX hearing aids allow wearers to make adjustments conveniently and discreetly via their mobile app.
+Since the hearing aids are not custom fit and don’t require a visit to an audiologist, we don’t recommend them if you have severe or profound hearing loss.
+But if you’re new to hearing aids or want a traditional battery-powered hearing aid with a long battery life, MDHearingAid may be just what you need.
 Read our hands-on MDHearingAid review for more details on this provider.

 Widex doesn’t give pricing information on their Bluetooth hearing aids online.
 Visit your local hearing center to speak with an audiologist about the cost and other Bluetooth hearing aid options that may best suit your lifestyle and needs.

-Depending on where you shop and buy Signia’s Bluetooth hearing aids, and the features and design you choose, Signia’s pricing will vary greatly.
+Depending on where you shop and buy its Bluetooth hearing aids, and the features and design you choose, Signia’s pricing will vary greatly.
 To find out whether any of Signia’s Bluetooth hearing aids fit within your budget, go to your local hearing aid center and speak with a professional.

 Whether you use an iPhone or Android mobile device, Phonak offers a solid hearing aid solution for those seeking Bluetooth capability.
-The Audeo and Naida family of products offer a truly hands-free solution.
-The motion sensor and built-in microphone are unique features that make switching between Bluetooth devices a breeze.
+The Audeo and Naida family of products supply a truly hands-free solution.
+The motion sensor and built-in microphone are unique features that make switching between multiple Bluetooth devices a breeze.
 To learn more about this provider, read this year’s Phonak review.

 Streaming via Bluetooth has many perks.
 Here are just a few:

 Bluetooth hearing aids can be connected to various devices so that you can conveniently switch between them as needed.
 For example, if you are watching a movie on your laptop, you can have the hearing aids connected to that device.
-If in the middle of the movie, you receive an incoming phone call, you can pause the audio from your laptop and connect the hearing aids to your smartphone to accept the call.
+If you receive an incoming phone call in the middle of the movie, you can pause the audio from your laptop and connect the hearing aids to your smartphone to accept the call.
 The specific limitations and processes for this differ by manufacturer and model.
 If this kind of listening is important to you, be sure to ask your hearing care professional to demonstrate how this works and whether or not the hearing aids in question are compatible with your devices.

 If you choose a Bluetooth hearing aid that is small or invisible, it may be hard to control settings such as volume on the device itself.
-The great news is that these days, it is pretty common for hearing aids to come equipped for you to adjust controls remotely from the streamer.
+The great news is that these days, it’s pretty common for hearing aids to come equipped for you to adjust controls remotely from the streamer.
 Typically, you do this through a mobile app on your smartphone or tablet.
 This wireless technology makes adjusting your hearing aids quick and discreet.

 Much of today’s technology offers Bluetooth connectivity, so it’s a no-brainer to invest in Bluetooth hearing aids if you regularly use other devices like a smartphone or tablet.
 If you are still unsure which Bluetooth hearing aid is best for you and your lifestyle after exploring options online, reach out to an audiologist or hearing professional nearby to get additional feedback and guidance.
 For more information on other hearing aid options, you can also check out our list of the best hearing aids for seniors in 2022.